Cognigy/Documentation/docs/en/docs/ai/flow-nodes/xApp/set-AdaptiveCard-xApp-state.md

 ## AdaptiveCard Definition

-To create an Adaptive Card, use the [constructor](https://adaptivecards.io/designer).
-Copy JSON from the constructor and paste it into the form.
+The [Adaptive Card Designer](https://adaptivecards.io/designer) can help you to define an Adaptive Card.
+Copy the JSON card payload and paste it into the form.

 ## Style Overrides